 the policies for ensuring compliance with relevant regulatory, legal and code of conduct requirements, and related reporting and self-certification;

-the policies and procedures for all work related to fraud and corruption as set out in Secretary of State Directions and as required by the Counter Fraud and Security Management Service; and
+the policies and procedures for all work related to fraud and corruption as set out in Secretary of State Directions and as required by the Counter Fraud Service; and

-the governance and procedures relating to the Charitable Fund(s).
+the governance and procedures relating to the Charity.

-In carrying out this work the Committee will primarily utilise the work of Internal Audit, External Audit and other assurance functions, but will not be limited to these audit functions.
+In carrying out this work the Committee will primarily utilise the work of Internal Audit, External Audit and other assurance functions, but will not be limited to these functions.
 It will also seek reports and assurances from directors and managers as appropriate, concentrating on the overarching systems of integrated governance, risk management and internal control, together with indicators of their effectiveness.
-This will be evidenced through the Committee’s use of an effective Assurance Framework to guide its work and that of the audit and assurance functions that report to it.
+This will be evidenced through the Committee’s use of an effective Board Assurance Framework to guide its work and that of the audit and assurance functions that report to it.

 Internal Audit

-The Committee shall ensure that there is an effective Internal Audit function established by management that meets mandatory Government Internal Audit Standards and provides appropriate independent assurance to the Audit Committee, Chief Executive and Board of Directors.
+The Committee shall ensure that there is an effective Internal Audit function established by management that meets mandatory Public Sector Internal Audit Standards and provides appropriate independent assurance to the Audit Committee, Chief Executive and Board of Directors.
 This will be achieved by:

 consideration of the provision of the Internal Audit service, the cost of the audit and any questions of resignation and dismissal;

-review and approval of the Internal Audit strategy, operational plan and more detailed programme of work, ensuring that this is consistent with the audit needs of the Trust as identified in the Assurance Framework;
+review and approval of the Internal Audit strategy, operational plan and more detailed programme of work, ensuring that this is consistent with the audit needs of the Trust as identified in the Board Assurance Framework;

 consideration of the major findings of Internal Audit work (and management’s response), and ensure co-ordination between the Internal and External Auditors to optimise audit resources;